The Maracaturra: a hybrid* varietal, a cross of Maragogype and Caturra, that is common to Nicaragua.

 *Maracaturra is separate to F1 hybrids, such as the ones that World Coffee Research have been breeding.

-Written by A. K. Molina, with thanks to Mauricio Salaverria for hosting and talking to us while at Micro Coffee Festival El Salvador.
+With thanks to Mauricio Salaverria for hosting and talking to us while at Micro Coffee Festival El Salvador.

 Perfect Daily Grind